kvkr/kavitha.app/data/projects/urban-governance.md

 ![](/static/projects/urban-governance/12.png)

-## DESIGN
+## Design

-Design a mobile interface that makes it simple to document and disseminate information on ward committee meetings for the citizens.
+A mobile interface was designed that makes it simple to document and disseminate information on ward committee meetings for the citizens.

 ![](/static/projects/urban-governance/13.png)